canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 ### What you need to know

-- The JSBin is already setup with:
+There's nothing to do in this step.
+The JSBin is already setup with:

 - a _basic_ CanJS setup
 - a promise that resolves when the google maps has loaded
 - some variables useful to make requests to get bus routes and locations

+Please read on to understand the setup.

 __A Basic CanJS Setup__